What Is Trauma? Understanding How the Body Learns to Cope

 "I am in the cycle again."

 Therapy helps by slowing this process down, noticing the cycle together, and creating space where there was none before.
+If you are not sure whether therapy might help, that uncertainty is completely normal.

 That is how the cycle begins to loosen.